dpdani/cereggii/README.md

 pip install cereggii
 ```

-### If you happened to use a non-free-threaded interpreter
+If you happened to use a non-free-threaded interpreter, this library may not be able to run, and if it does, you will

-This library may not be able to run, and if it does, you will see poor performance.
+see poor performance.

 ## AtomicInt

-In free-threaded CPython, the following piece of code is not thread-safe:
+In Python (be it free-threaded or not), the following piece of code is not thread-safe:

 ```python
 a = 0
 a += 1
 ```

-That is, if `a` is shared with multiple threads, and they threads attempt to modify `a`, the value of `a` after any
+That is, if `a` is shared with multiple threads, and they attempt to modify `a`, the value of `a` after any
-number of writes is undefined.
+number (> 1) of writes is undefined.

 The following piece of code is instead thread-safe: